marcosalvalaggio/edamame/docs/index.rst

 Todos
 -----

-* Add support for SVM to the classifier module.
 * Add the ClassifierDiagnose class to the classifier module.
 * Add the notebook for EDA in a classification problem to the edamame-notebook repository.
 * Add the notebook for training/diagnosing classification models to the edamame-notebook repository.